 Trivia: Virtually every culture, no matter how primitive, has woven on handlooms.
 Primitive cultures have created magnificent textiles with the crudest of tools.

 Shoe Box Lid

 Using a ruler, mark 1/4" increments on both ends of shoe box lid as shown.
 Ask an adult to cut a small notch at each mark with a serrated knife.

 Tape the end of heavy thread to the back of the lid and wrap it around to the front pushing it down into an end notch.
 Continue wrapping and push it down into the notch on the opposite end.
 Then around bottom and up to the next notch.
 Continue until you have one more thread than the number of rows in your pattern.

 Using Your Pony Bead Loom

 Rat-tail Satin Cord

-Click on Printables and print out the flag pattern or for other pony bead patterns go to MakingFriends.com and select another pattern of your choice.
+Click on Printables and print out the flag pattern or for other pony bead patterns or select another pattern of your choice.